 Technology is always evolving, and now drones are one of the next big things.
 Not only can they be used for personal photo and video taking, but they can also be used professionally in a variety of industries from entertainment to archaeology.

 Thanks to sophisticated advances in drone technology, these unmanned aerial vehicles (UAVs) are vital tools within the full scope of Environmental Health and Safety (EHS) solutions as well.
-Here we’ll explore how drones help EHS professionals safely undertake site investigation and remediation.
+Here we’ll explore how drones in environmental consulting help EHS professionals safely undertake site investigation and remediation.

 What is Investigation and Remediation?

 The process of investigation and remediation involves site analysis, and removal of pollutants and contamination from surface water, groundwater, and soil.

 Investigation and remediation services include steps such as:

 - Soil, groundwater, and surface water investigations (Phase I and Phase II)